JamesSullivan/smartcloud-prices/README.md

 DESIGN DECISION 2: WE ARE NOT IMPLEMENTING AUTHENTICATION AND AUTHORIZATION.
 Although many APIs need these, there is nothing in the given project description indicating these are needed and we will not create unnecessary work.
 If prices changed based on user this would definitely be necessary.

 DESIGN DECISION 3: UTILIZE HTTP FOR TEST SIMPLICITY.
-There is nothing in the requirements indicating sensitive data needing HTTPS (such as if the prices differed depending user),
+There is nothing in the requirements indicating sensitive data needing HTTPS (such as if the prices differed depending user).
+However, outside this job interview scenario we would use HTTPS as it is the default for the web now.

 DESIGN DECISION 4: USE [HTTP Client](https://http4s.org/v1/docs/client.html) by adding "ember-client" dependency.
 We are already using http4s so this is only increasing our dependencies slightly.
-We will also use [Retry middleware](https://http4s.org/v1/docs/client-middleware.html#retry) so that the client can recover from issues with smartcloud.
+As the calls to smartcloud are idempotent we will also use [Retry middleware](https://http4s.org/v1/docs/client-middleware.html#retry) so that the client can recover from any issues.

 DESIGN DECISION 5: SIGNATURE CHANGE Added InstanceKindService.Exception to InstanceKindService getAll() signature so that exceptions can be passed.
+Simple exception should suffice, no need for multiple messages or stack traces.

 DESIGN DECISION 6 (Not implemented yet): WE WILL USE RFC 2616 STATUS CODES AND ADDITIONAL ERROR MESSAGES TO HELP THE CLIENT DETERMINE WHAT THE PROBLEM INVOLVES.